Repronomics II – Building and delivering effective genomic selection for northern Australian cattle

 Genomic selection is emerging as a method of producing additional accuracy of selection, particularly for traits that are difficult or costly to record.
 However, effective genomic selection requires a large reference population of animals with both phenotypes and SNP genotypes.
 This reference population needs to be large enough to generate genomic breeding values of industry animals with sufficient accuracy to make the cost of genotyping worthwhile.
 The project outcomes will be delivered to industry through existing genetic evaluation systems but opportunities exist for new and novel methods of delivery and adoption.

-The Northern Territory Department of Primary Industry and Resources is a key collaborator in the Meat and Livestock Australia (MLA) funded Repronomics II project, along with the Animal Genetics and Breeding Unit (University of New England) and the Queensland Department of Agriculture and Fisheries.
+The Northern Territory Department of Industry, Tourism and Trade is a key collaborator in the Meat and Livestock Australia (MLA) funded Repronomics II project, along with the Animal Genetics and Breeding Unit (University of New England) and the Queensland Department of Agriculture and Fisheries.

 Articles and papers